-From 2000 until 2013, James Goodland worked for Cambridge Investment Research, Inc. James Goodland then worked for NFP Advisor Services, LLC and now works for Spire Securities, LLC.
+From 2000 until 2013, James Goodland was licensed with Cambridge Investment Research, Inc. James Goodland was subsequently licensed with NFP Advisor Services, LLC and is now licensed with Spire Securities, LLC.

 The SEC brought an enforcement action against James Goodland in 2015.
 James Goodland consented to a bar as a supervising principal from the securities industry and a $30,000 monetary fine.
 FINRA reports that James Goodland consented to the entry of SEC findings that James Goodland failed to reasonably supervise an investment advisory representative associated with the investment adviser whom James Goodland directly supervised.
 The findings state that the investment adviser and James Goodland also failed to adopt and implement an adequate system of internal controls with a view toward preventing and detecting violations of the Advisers Act.
 According to the SEC, James Goodland failed adequately to respond to red flags concerning the investment advisory representative’s conflicts of interest, his unusual trading in client accounts and his numerous emails with a company insider.
 The SEC findings also state that James Goodland willfully aided and abetted and caused the investment adviser’s violations of the Advisers Act.

 FINRA reports an arbitration claim/complaint was filed alleging sales practice violations against James Goodland.
 The claim alleged misrepresentation, suitability, and failure to supervise (Tenants in Common).
 The claim was settled for $250,000.
 James Goodland contributed $7,000 of the settlement.